defcronyke/epaper-idf/README.md

 - Only ESP32 ESP-IDF (Espressif's official FreeRTOS SDK) support is planned.
 This will not work for Arduino framework-based projects.

 I am making this as an attempt to eventually replace some existing solutions which are floating around online currently (at least replace them for my own usage), since everything I could find had too many outstanding issues, and I didn't like the way their code was organized personally.

 ---

-## Acknowledgements

-- Some of the code in this project is borrowed (and heavily modified/improved) from the OG e-paper library known as: [`ZinggJM/GxEPD`](https://github.com/ZinggJM/GxEPD)
-- Some of the code is loosely inspired by this other ESP IDF component project for e-paper displays: [`martinberlin/cale-idf`](https://github.com/martinberlin/cale-idf)

-A big thanks to the authors of the above projects for releasing their code with permissive licensing, so I could derive some ideas from their existing work.
-Both of those projects have too many bugs though, and I wanted to make my own thing instead of trying to convince them to let me patch up their projects.
-Maybe at some point this will be a worthwhile alternative to the above, but until then, check out those projects because they are much more mature than mine.

----